suisuyy/learn/doc/note/hack.md

 Then exit chroot, umount everything, shutown, power up and Grub starts and is able to load linux as well as windows

+Discover what is your interface with the follow command: iwconfig

+Normally, your wifi interface is like this construct: wlp2s0.
+I'll put <interface name> where you need to put your interface

+Put the interface up:

+ip link set <interface name> up
+Scan your interface to see if it is enabled:

+iwlist <interface name> scan | less
+If it is in the list, down the interface:

+ip link set interface down
+Go the netctl examples Directory:

+cd /etc/netctl/examples
+Copy the wireless-wpa to netctl Directory with the name you want:

+cp /etc/netctl/examples/wireless-wpa /etc/netctl/wifi_name
+Open the wireless-wpa file to edit with your preferred editor (e.g. nano):

+sudo nano /etc/netctl/wifi_name
+Change the following settings:

+Interface: <Interface name>
+ESSID: <your internet name>
+key: <your internet password>
+Save and exit

+Run the netctl with the following commands:

+cd /etc/netctl
+netctl start wifi_name
+If an error message appears, try this commad:

+ip link set dev <interface name> down try run your internet connectivity:

+ping -c 3 www.google.com
+If working, enable your internet to run permanently:

+netctl enable wifi_name